 Typically, landlords list available apartments one month before the lease begins.
 This can be stressful and fast-paced, so it is important to be prepared with your questions and have the necessary information to apply for a lease, before you contact a broker or follow up on a listing.

 Finding housing within their budget and reducing daily travel time are the considerations which have been top of mind for City Year AmeriCorps members.
 We highly recommend that before you begin your housing search, you review Living on a Budget and create a budget which reflects your financial situation and priorities.

 Some members choose to live with family in the NYC area.
 If this is an option for you, it may allow you to save money on relocating to the area and your monthly living expenses.
 Depending on where family are located, in NYC or in a surrounding town, your daily travel may be longer than members who live in neighborhoods closer to their schools.

-You can see where we served in the 2016-2017 school year in the map below:
+You can see where we will be serving in the 2019-2020 school year in the map below:

 If you are hoping to live with another City Year member, the confirmed member Facebook group is the best way to find a roommate.
 Craigslist is another common source to find roommates in New York City, or apartments with open rooms who are seeking new roommates to join them.

 City Year fraternization rules prohibit first-year and senior corps members from living together unless they had a personal relationship prior to joining.

 When you identify roommate(s) and begin your housing search, also discuss how you will share expenses (rent, utilities, internet, food) and what common items (furniture, television, kitchen items, etc.) you are each willing to contribute.

 Members find housing through online posting sites, word of mouth, and sometimes on the City Year Facebook group (current members advertising their apartments).
 Postings should outline who to contact to learn more about the property, costs, and lease terms.